-As American’s we often find ourselves wondering about the life and the royal family and it’s not always easy for us to understand how things are done.
+As American’s we often find ourselves wondering about the life of the royal family, and it’s not always easy for us to understand how things are done.
 I thought I would use this page to answer some of the most frequently asked questions.

 No. The Succession to the Crown Act of 2013 only applies to a person born after October 28, 2011.
 In other words, males born after October 28, 2011 no longer precede their elder sisters in the line of succession.
 This means that if an Earl has two daughters, then a son prior to October 28, 2011, the son, even though he was his 3rd child, would be heir to the Earldom.
 But when he comes Earl, marries and has children, if he has a daughter first, then his daughter can inherit the Earldom.

 The only real major change for current people on the list is that it restores a handful of distant relatives there were once excluded for marrying a Catholic.
 For example, George Windsor, Earl of St Andrews, who married a Catholic in 1988 was restored in 35th place after the Duke of Kent.
 However that being said, the British monarch is head of the Protestant Church of England so the requirement remains that only Protestants can be in the line of succession.
 The current line of succession to the British Throne is given below.
 So while you can marry a Catholic you can’t be one and still be in line for the throne.

 Karl-Emich, 8th Fürst of Leiningen (prior to the Crown Act of 2013) was excluded in the line of success because he married a Roman Catholic.
 His place in the line of success has now been restored.

 How long has the House of Windsor been on the throne?

 Queen Elizabeth the II became Queen of England in 1952.
 She is from the house of Windsor.
 The House of Windsor dates back to King Edward VII who was King starting in 1901.
 However you should keep in mind that the way royals intermarry, she can trace her ancestry back much further than that.